 Thank you.

-And social security as well.
+And Social Security as well.

-And yes, and so well, that's part of it.
+And yes, well, that's part of it.

-You know, one third of all births and two thirds of all nursing home patients are paid for by the government, and that we just we we need the government to get further involved because we can't afford it.
+You know, one-third of all births and two-thirds of all nursing home patients are paid for by the government.

 But it's just the other way around.